-Heating and hot water

-Repair category 1

-Notes The owner has advised that a new PVC oil storage tank will be installed within the grounds, located adjacent to the storage sheds at his expense prior to the sale.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation
+Heating and hot water Repair category 1 Notes There is historic staining below the boiler.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.